Search this site

-Bloomington, Ind. – A last-ditch pitch couldn’t keep Nick Sliger from picking the Hoosiers earlier this week.
+Bloomington, Ind. – A last-ditch pitch from Purdue couldn’t keep Nick Sliger from picking the Hoosiers earlier this week.

 The 6-3, 285-pound defensive tackle from Cicero’s Hamilton Southeastern H.S. received a scholarship offer from IU April 18th, visited Bloomington again April 23, and pledged to the Hoosier staff before returning home Monday.